 Regulatory Environment: The rules and requirements set by the local government are the main factors that affect the timeline for interconnection.
 Some states have streamlined procedures in place, which can result in faster interconnection times.

 Utility Practices: How quickly your solar system gets connected really depends on your utility.
-Some utilities have done this a thousand times and can zip through the steps.
+Some utilities have done this a thousand times and can zip through the steps easily.
 Others?
-Not so much—the process drags because they don’t have as much experience.
+Not so much — the process drags because they don’t have as much experience.
 At the end of the day, the utility’s know-how (or lack of it) can make or break your timeline.

 System Size and Complexity: Bigger, more complicated solar systems usually take longer to get approved.
 Since they need a deeper review, the PTO timeline can stretch out compared to smaller, simpler setups.